 High-Yield Savings Account

 Also known as high-interest savings accounts, this type of savings vehicle tends to come with higher interest rates than traditional savings accounts and often lower fees.
-While many people know what these accounts are — 59% respondents do, according to SoFi’s survey, and 23% actually have a high-yield savings account — not everyone is aware they exist.
+They are primarily offered by online-focused banks and credit unions and, as a result, some consumers aren’t aware they exist.
+According to SoFi’s survey, just 59% of adults know what a high-yield savings account is and only 23% have one.

 Depending on the financial institution, a high-yield savings account will likely be insured by the FDIC or NCUA up to $250,000 per depositor, per account category, per insured institution, or possibly more.